Find the NC Youth Conservation Corps opportunity that is right for you!

 The North Carolina Youth Conservation Corps (NCYCC) is a comprehensive youth development program that uses the natural world as a platform for teaching environmental stewardship, job and life skills, leadership, community service, and personal responsibility.

 The NCYCC is a partnership between the Conservation Trust for North Carolina (CTNC) and the Vermont Youth Conservation Corps (VYCC).
+CTNC hires young adults 16-24 years-old to work in our state’s parks and natural areas throughout the summer.
+These crews assist local land trusts and government agency partners with trail building and maintenance projects, invasive species removal, and other hands-on work to improve access to and health of North Carolina’s protected lands.
 NCYCC participants contribute hundreds of hours of hard work to improve and expand access to protected natural areas, so that more North Carolina families can connect with the outdoors.
 For many participants, this is a life-transforming experience.

-The NCYCC puts together crews of 8 to 10 young people who work under the close supervision of two highly trained adult leaders on high-priority conservation projects.
+The Program: The NCYCC puts together crews of 8 to 10 young people who work under the close supervision of two highly trained adult leaders on high-priority conservation projects.
 The crews work 7 hours a day, 5 days a week, for 3 to 7 weeks on local, state, federal, or land trust properties.
-An additional hour is budgeted each day for WoRD (Writing Reading and Discussion), an educational program focused on relevant current topics.
+An additional hour is budgeted each day for WoRD, an educational program focused on relevant current topics.
 Crews are either “camping,” in which crew members and leaders live together outdoors near the project site, or “commuter,” in which crew members and leaders live at home and report to their work site each workday.
 Crew members earn minimum wage, and crew leaders earn slightly more.